Letov Š-25

 The Letov Š-25 was a Czechoslovak single-engined, two-seat biplane trainer.
-It was designed by Alois Smolík at Letov Kbely.
+It was designed by Alois Šmolík at Letov Kbely.

 Design

 The Š-25 was a biplane trainer with a metal frame and linen skin.
 It competed with the A-46 and BH-41 for the Czechoslovak Air Force contract for a new trainer aircraft.
 Although displaying good flight characteristics and short takeoff and landing, the Š-25 lost out to the BH-41.